vecna/trackmap/README.md

 The TrackMap project is research by [Claudio ࿓  vecna](https://twitter.com/sniffjoke), develped with [Tactical Tech](http://www.tacticaltech.org), as part of the [MyShadow](http://myshadow.org) project.

-*When you access the national media from your country, your internet connection is being tracked by multiple third parties.
+*When you access the national media from your country, your Internet connection is being tracked by multiple third parties.
 And this happens constantly*.
 That's what we aim to illustrate.

 Our aim is to show where our data travels when we visit our favorite news websites through a visualization.
 We are currently looking for people to collaborate with in various countries in the world which would make this project possible.